 Introduction

-We associate transformation members with events: processing an event will return a new object with a new state by invoking the transformation member associated with the event.
-Commands are function that given a state of a context/aggregate and some parameters will return a pari of a new state of the context/aggregate and the list of the events that, processed, will return such state.
+Transformative members can be associated with events that, when processed, will return a new instance of the aggregate with a new state.
+Commands are functions that given the current state of an aggregate and some parameters will return a pair of a new state of the aggregate and the list of events that, processed, will return such state.

 Commands and events can be easily implemented using Discriminated Union types implementing the Command and the Event interfaces respectively.